juazugas/Turnos/README.md

 <h2>To Do</h2>

-- Show synchronization errors with snackbar pattern (http://www.materialdoc.com/snackbar/).
-- Check on start if the last synchro was unsuccessful, inform and then launch sync again.
 - Preferences activity with posibility of change (google document key identifier, period of synchronization, user identifier) and reading of preferences (last sync date, las sync status).
 Extra: show images in all shifts (boolean, default false), show month headers (boolean, default false), show previous shifts (boolean, default true).